 Hull guided Peter Kosgei '11 to an NCAA cross country title at the 2008 Division III championship in Indiana.
 Kosgei was a three-time cross country all-American and was named the Division III men's athlete of the year by the USTFCCCA in 2008.
 Hull mentored Kosgei through three USTFCCCA Atlantic Region athlete of the year awards and four NESCAC most outstanding performer honors.
 In track & field, Kosgei captured an amazing eight NCAA individual titles and eight all-America awards from 2007 to 2009.
 In 2009, Kosgei defended his 2008 victory in the mile at the NCAA indoor championship and repeated his wins in the steeplechase and 5,000-meter run at the outdoor meet.

 TiDelco Ductan '09 qualified for the 2009 NCAA indoor championship in the triple jump under Hull.
 James Russell '09 won four straight outdoor pole vault titles from 2006 to 2009 at the NESCAC championship.
 Kosgei breezed to victory in the 800- and the 1,500-meter run and was named the NESCAC meet's Most Outstanding Male Performer in 2008 and 2009.
 He was selected the outdoor track athlete of the year by the USTFCCCA for the second year in a row in 2009.

-Hull earned bachelor's and master's degrees from Frostburg State University.
-He resides in New Hartford with his wife Ellen, who is Hamilton's head women's cross country and track & field coach.
-They have two daughters -- Emily and Juliet -- and Emily is on the cross country and track & field teams at Hamilton.
+Hull previously was the head cross country and track & field coach at SUNY Cortland and SUNY Plattsburgh, and he was named the 1985-86 SUNYAC Coach of the Year while at Cortland.
+He earned bachelor's and master's degrees from Frostburg State University, and he resides in New Hartford with his wife Ellen, who is Hamilton's head women's cross country and track & field coach.
+They have two daughters -- Emily '18 and Juliet.